 - What types of software do you have experience with?

-Keep backend processes in mind while looking for a new hire.
+Keep backend processes in mind when hiring an accountant.
 If your business is using certain software, see if they are familiar with it or have used something similar.
 Transitioning into the company or project will be much easier.

 - Are you a Certified Public Accountant (CPA)?